 Large mailings to off-campus constituencies are processed (i.e., addressed, assembled, mailed) on Tuesdays and Thursdays in the mailroom.
 Note that materials created in the LU print shop will be transported to the mailroom early on Tuesdays and Thursdays.
 Mailroom staff will ensure that materials are processed as scheduled and in accordance with U.S. Postal Service specifications.
+Large mailings and bulk mailings are not processed the first week of each term due to the volume of packages arriving and the fluidity of student staff.
 Added 8/2011

 For Large Mailings it is important to note that postcard rates only save money when the postcards are between 3.5 x 5 inches to 4.25 x 6 inches.

 Bulk Mail costs at least 40% less than First Class rates, but has specific restrictions attached.
 Contact the Mailroom for further information.

 You cannot Bulk Mail to foreign addresses.
 When your mailing contains foreign addresses, those addresses should be listed in a separate .csv file.